Brand development that increases sales velocity, guaranteed.

 • Average transaction value

 These metrics provide insights into how effectively marketing initiatives drive purchases and customer engagement.
 Customer feedback and satisfaction scores offer qualitative data on brand perception and experience.
-Tracking inventory turnover rates can indicate how well promotions move products.
+Tracking inventory turnover rates can indicate how effectively promotions drive product sales.

 Return on investment (ROI) remains a critical overarching metric, comparing marketing costs against revenue generated.
 Brands should also monitor market share and brand awareness to gauge long-term impact.